dopesaur/fuzzy-cms/README.md

 # Fuzzy CMS

-One file CMS written in PHP (not really, see disclaimer).
+One file CMS written in PHP (not really, see the disclaimer).

-## So wut the point?
+## "So wut the point?"

 The point is... wait for it... play well with FTP and git, and be efficient, pretty much that.

-I know there's deployment systems, and other cool stuff for cool guys, and bla bla bla, but tiny CMS in one file (in few files, actually, see disclaimer) with ability to version **everything** is quite cool.
+I know there's deployment systems (based on git), and other cool stuff for cool guys, and bla bla bla, **but** one tiny CMS in a file (in few files, actually, see the disclaimer) with ability to version **everything** is quite cool.

 What do you think of that?